Git-Forked/Muzzle/README.txt

 Long Description:

 Muzzle trolls, spam, and keywords by filtering chat with a list of player names and keywords.
 Muzzle accomplishes this by forwarding wanted chat to the Standard channel, and leaving out unwanted chat.
+Muzzle never prevents you from grouping, trading, or playing with other players, even if they are Muzzled.

 New feature: